A Texas man and a California woman

 “I shouldn’t be here today, and a lot of other guys shouldn’t be here today either, but we are.
 That’s the way the cards fell, the way God wanted it I guess,” he said.

-In the aftermath of horror, Hamilton admitted to experiencing severe anxiety, depression, and nightmares.
-After his tour in Afghanistan, he returned home, but he could barely go out in public without being heavily medicated.
-Treatment after treatment only turned his anxiety into depression.
+In the aftermath of horror, Hamilton was experiencing severe anxiety and depression.
+After his tour in Afghanistan, he returned home, to try treatment after treatment, which only turned his anxiety into depression.

 “That’s a thing with PTSD, you’ll never be this cool again,” he said.
 “It’s true to an extent in some of the things that you do and deal with, but it is hard to deal with when you think about what you wish you could have done and the guilt that comes with it.
 But every Marine, every grunt, every infantryman kind of feels like they are Superman in a way, and it is our destiny to protect each other.
 That’s what we do and why we have been so successful.
 You are fighting for your country, but really while you are there you are fighting for each other.
 It’s a bond that will never go away.”